drocheam/optrace/docs/source/usage/refraction_index.rst

    >>> n.abbe_number()
    44.850483919254984

-Alternatively the function can be called with a different spectral line combination from :mod:`ot.presets.spectral_lines <optrace.tracer.presets.spectral_lines>`:
+The function can be called with a different spectral line combination from :mod:`ot.presets.spectral_lines <optrace.tracer.presets.spectral_lines>`:

 .. doctest::